glynnbird/dogfight/README.md

 In 1983 I had a BBC Micro computer.
 One of my favourite games was [Dogfight](http://www.retrogames.co.uk/027297/Other-Formats/Dogfight-by-Opus-Software).

-I decided to recreate it in JavaScript using the <a target="_new" class="front" href="https://www.npmjs.com/package/simple-notification-service">Simple Notification Service</a> to handle the transfer of data between the two participants.
-The SNS allows client-side web applications to send or receive real-time notifications.
+I decided to recreate it in JavaScript using the Simple Notification Service to handle the transfer of data between the two participants.
+SNS allows client-side web applications to send or receive real-time notifications.

 It uses RethinkDB as a back-end database and web sockets to deliver data between the server and the browser.